praezi/rust-emse-2020/rustsec/README.md

 ## Getting started
-We have opened a [public endpoint](https://lima.ewi.tudelft.nl/cratesio) serving call graphs of crates available from [crates.io](https://crates/io).
+We have opened a [public endpoint](https://lima.ewi.tudelft.nl/cratesio) serving call graphs of crates from [crates.io](https://crates/io).
 The available call graphs date back to February 2020; newer versions are currently not available.
 Below, we provide initial documentation on the data, its format, and how to use the accompanying type information with a call graph.

 The call graphs were produced using [ktrianta/rust-callgraphs](https://github.com/ktrianta/rust-callgraphs).